composer/satis/README.md

 ## Run from source

-- Install satis: `composer create-project composer/satis:dev-master --keep-vcs`
+- Install satis: `composer create-project composer/satis:dev-master`
 - Build a repository: `php bin/satis build <configuration-file> <output-dir>`

 Read the more detailed instructions in the [documentation][].